 Connect payment gateways like Stripe or PayPal.
 Test transactions to ensure everything works correctly before going live.

-Essential WooCommerce Extensions
+Essential WooCommerce extensions

 Core WooCommerce is basic.
 These extensions add critical functionality:

-| Payment Gateways | Stripe, PayPal, Square, Authorize.net | Accept credit cards and other payment methods | Free-$79/year | Required |
+- Payment gateways.
+Stripe, PayPal, Square, Authorize.net.
+Accept credit cards and other payment methods.
+Free to $79/year.
+Required.

-The Real Cost of WooCommerce
+The real cost of WooCommerce

 Let’s break down the actual costs you’ll encounter running a WooCommerce store: